 Around 35,000 rabbits end up in UK rescue centres every year.
 Baby bunnies are adorable, but if you rehome an older rabbit, they may already be house-trained, neutered and vaccinated.
 Older rabbits may also come as a happily bonded pair.

 This is a common respiratory condition, highly contagious between rabbits, and is usually caused by the bacterium Pasteurella.
 Other bacteria can cause the same condition, including Bordetella, which causes kennel cough in dogs.
 So, if you have a dog with kennel cough in the household, be sure to keep them away from your rabbits.
 If you are concerned that any of your rabbits may be displaying symptoms of snuffles, contact your vet.

 T is for teeth

-Rabbit teeth never stop growing, and if the top and bottom teeth don't line up correctly, your pet won't be able to eat properly.
-Apart from his annual check-up, take him to the vet if he drools, appears to be in pain or has lost weight.
-His gums should be nice and pink.
+Rabbit teeth never stop growing, and if the top and bottom teeth don't line up correctly, your pets won't be able to eat properly.
+Apart from their annual check-up, take them to the vet if they drool, appear to be in pain or have lost weight.
+Their gums should be nice and pink.

 U is for uterine cancer